Reduce refunds & improve customer satisfaction with 5 simple strategies!

 Depending on your service, you can send the “Hail Mary” email to customers who have requested a refund.

-Tell the customer that if they change their mind and want to give your product another shot that they can use a discount code on the next purchase.
+Tell the customer that if they change their mind and want to give your product another shot they can use a discount code on the next purchase.

 Put a time limit on this discount code (like within the next three days) and make sure the code is only for the first year or first billing period.